AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 ## ❓ Lesser issues

-- Major graphical glitches in several apps with third-party rendering in Sonoma (from SublimeText to Firefox).
-Investigating.
 - Wacom pen has limited functionality.
 - Fn keys.
 Most works with YogaSMC and Brightness keys, but several are missing, mostly Windows-only functions.
 - Yoga conversion detection (i.e. rotate screen and disable keyboard) doesn't work.